SpreadSheetStation/Final-Project_DEZ2025/README.md

    chmod +x run.sh
    source ./run.sh

-- Sets your environment variables and creates terraform.tfvars for our pipeline.
+- Sets your environment variables and creates terraform.tfvars for your pipeline.

 #### Run It
 1. **Start Terraform**: